kai687/sphinxawesome-theme/docs/how-to/install.md

 <!-- vale 18F.UnexpandedAcronyms = YES -->

+If you want to add styles or extra templates, see {ref}`customize the theme <sec:customize>`.

 ## Install the theme as a local package

 Installing the theme as a local package can be useful if you want to modify the theme and test your local modifications.
-It can also be useful if you want to keep your theme in a separate directory.

 1. {ref}`sec:fork-and-clone`.
 1. To install the local version of the theme in your project: